KrystalMadrinan/lab-06-back-end/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->

+Number and name of feature: #1 Repo Set-up

+Estimate of time needed to complete: 1 hour

+Start time: 10:30 ?

+Finish time: 12:35

+Actual time needed to complete: 2 hours

-Number and name of feature:
+Number and name of feature: #2 Locations

 Estimate of time needed to complete: